arnabgcp/bookstore-springboot/README.md

 in [console](https://console.cloud.google.com/) please login with your credential and select required project.
 Please navigate to cloud sql and select the instance created by above terrfaorm script.
 Please create a user and set password , please take a note of this user name and password for future use.

-please connec to this DB by running below command
+please connect to this DB by running below command

-1. db instance should point to [Configure GKE cluster and deploy code](#Configure-GKE-cluster-and-deploy-code) QA/PROD setup DB insatnce output
+1. INSTANCE_NAME should point to [Configure GKE cluster and deploy code](#Configure-GKE-cluster-and-deploy-code) QA/PROD setup DB insatnce output
+1. gcloud sql instances patch INSTANCE_NAME --assign-ip
-1. gcloud sql connect $db-instance --user=(created above) --quiet
+1. gcloud sql connect $INSTANCE_NAME --user=(created above) --quiet
 1. it will prompt for password, please use above created password
 1. now you can run regular Sql commands to verify DB details